Keep up to date

 Engine and Gearbox

 The 1.3L Triumph engine is regarded as a reliable unit, introduced towards the end of the Herald’s production run.
-On the day of our visit, we started the car from cold, and it performed well on the road—the engine pulled nicely, idled smoothly, and ran without fault.
+On the day of our visit, we started the car from cold, and it performed well on the road - the engine pulled nicely, idled smoothly, and ran without fault.

-Mary reports that the car starts from cold with no issues and drives well, with its smooth manual gearbox powering the rear wheels.
-Take a look at the mechanical video to see the car starting from cold, driving around, and for a closer look underneath the Herald 1200 and its well-presented engine bay.
+Please take a look at the mechanical video to see the car starting from cold, driving around, and for a closer look underneath the Herald and its well-presented engine bay.

 Suspension and Brakes